oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The party MUST provide a valid `provider-metadata.json` according to the schema [CSAF provider metadata](https://raw.githubusercontent.com/oasis-tcs/csaf/master/csaf_2.0/json_schema/provider_json_schema.json) for its own metadata.
 The `publisher` object SHOULD match the one used in the advisories of the issuing party.

 > This information is used to collect the data for CSAF aggregators.
-> It is suggested to put the file `provider-metadata.json` adjacent to the ROLIE feed documents (requirement x) or in the main directory adjacent to the year folders (requirement x) and the index.txt (requirement x).
+> It is suggested to put the file `provider-metadata.json` adjacent to the ROLIE feed documents (requirement 15) or in the main directory adjacent to the year folders (requirement 14), `changes.csv` (requirement 13) and the `index.txt` (requirement 12).
 > Suggested locations to store the `provider-metadata.json` are:
 >
 > * https://www.example.com/.well-known/csaf/provider-metadata.json